AmeraSaad/js-landing-page/README.md

 - Smooth Scrolling: Click on any navigation link to smoothly scroll to the respective section.
 - Active Section Highlighting: The current section in the viewport is highlighted as you scroll.

-# Development
+# Developmen
 [(Back to top)]
-## Code Structure
+- Code Structure
   - JavaScript (main.js): Contains the core logic for building the navigation, handling smooth scrolling, and setting active sections.
   - HTML (index.html): Basic structure of the webpage, including sample sections for demonstration.
   - CSS (styles.css): Basic styles to ensure the navigation and section highlighting works as expected.